 Copywork: Catholic Homeschooling

 Those of you looking for supplemental literary or writing exercises for your children may want to check out the concept of copywork.
-Copywork is a a term coined by Charlotte Mason and is an integral part of the Charlotte Mason method of education.
-Because the Charlotte Mason method focused on education of the whole person, we often see Charlotte Mason practices integrating different aspects of learning within a single exercise.
+Copywork is a term coined by Charlotte Mason and is an integral part of the Charlotte Mason method of education.
+Because the Charlotte Mason method focused on the education of the whole person, we often see Charlotte Mason practices integrating different aspects of learning within a single exercise.
 This is true of copywork, which integrates form practice, penmanship, and exposure to good writing.

 What is copywork exactly?